Annabelle movies in order The Conjuring Marathon

 Annabelle Comes Home Movie 106 min.
 2019Determined to keep Annabelle from wreaking more havoc, demonologists Ed and Lorraine Warren bring the possessed doll to the locked artifacts room in their home, placing her “safely” behind sacred glass and enlisting a priest’s holy blessing.
 But an unholy night of horror awaits as Annabelle awakens the evil spirits in the room, who all set their sights on a new target—the Warrens' ten-year-old daughter, Judy, and her friends.USER SCORE 6

-The Annabelle films are more than just a series of scares.
-They are a vital part of the larger Conjuring Universe, a shared horror franchise from New Line Cinema and Warner Bros Pictures, produced by James Wan and Peter Safran.
-What began with one possessed doll has expanded into a chilling series filled with demonic entities, occult rituals, and haunted artifacts, all linked back to the Warren Occult Museum.
-If you're a fan of cursed object horror, intriguing lore, and post-credit scenes that tie everything together, this marathon is your ultimate spooky movie experience.
+The Annabelle films are about more than just scares.
+They're a key part of the larger Conjuring Universe, a shared horror franchise from New Line Cinema and Warner Bros.
+Pictures, produced by James Wan and Peter Safran.
+What started with one possessed doll has turned into a scary series with demonic entities, occult rituals, and haunted artifacts, all connected to the Warren Occult Museum.
+If you're into cursed object horror, intriguing lore, and post-credit scenes that tie everything together, this marathon is the ultimate spooky movie experience for you.
+From the origins of the Annabelle doll to the paranormal nightmares in the Warrens' home, these films offer more than just jump scares.
+They'll give you the full scoop on the Malthus demon, the haunted doll artifact, and even the Perron family from the first Conjuring movie.
+And don't worry about spoilers.
+We'll show you the best way to watch the movies in this crazy universe, including the Annabelle movies and where they fit in with the other Conjuring movies.

 Annabelle: Creation (2017)

-Start your marathon with Annabelle: Creation, even though it was the second film released.
+Start your marathon with Annabelle: Creation, even though it was the second movie released.
 This is the origin story, set in the 1950s at a haunted farmhouse where a grieving couple becomes the target of a demon.
-Director David F. Sandberg, known for Lights Out, masterfully uses light and shadow to keep your heart racing.
-With performances by Anthony LaPaglia as Samuel Mullins and Miranda Otto as Esther Mullins, plus a talented cast of young actresses like Talitha Bateman as Janice and Lulu Wilson as Linda, this film offers your first real glimpse of the Malthus demon.
+Director David F. Sandberg, known for Lights Out, uses light and shadow in a masterful way to keep you on the edge of your seat.
+It stars Anthony LaPaglia as Samuel Mullins and Miranda Otto as Esther Mullins, along with a bunch of young actresses like Talitha Bateman as Janice and Lulu Wilson as Linda.
+This film is your first real look at the Malthus demon.
 Keep an eye out for early hints of the broader Conjuring Universe.

 Annabelle (2014)